ron2015schmitt/Mathematiques-old/doc/status-release/feature-schedule/body.src.md

 * refactor the headers so that
   * vectors, matrices display tensors Scalar are broken out into different headers
   * use copious #ifdefs so that order of inclusion matters

-* Create a `Number` class to generalize (division alegra numbers) real,s imaginary and complex, quaternions?
+* Create a `Number` class to generalize (division alegra numbers) real's imaginary and complex, quaternions?
   * see https://en.cppreference.com/w/cpp/types/is_arithmetic
   * <complex> C++ std::complex
     * https://en.cppreference.com/w/cpp/numeric/complex